daneden/daneden.me/styleguide/writing/index.md

 <a href="some-link.html">This</a>, <a href="some-link.html">That</a>, and others.
 {% endhighlight %}

-The last words in any given paragraph or other block-level elements are separated by a non-breaking space to prevent widows.
+The last words in any given paragraph or other block-level elements are (automatically) separated by a non-breaking space to prevent widows.

-“Smart” quotes are preferred over straight quotes.
+<mark>“</mark>Smart<mark>”</mark> quotes are preferred over straight quotes.
 A period is followed by a single space.
-Regular dashes are used for compound words (e.g. one-time fee, comma-separated list), n-dashes (–) are used for ranges (e.g. 1–10, January–December) and preceding statements, and m-dashes (—) are used to cite authors and origins of quotes, as well as for short breaks in text (similar to parentheses.)
+Regular dashes are used for compound words (e.g. one-time fee, comma-separated list), en dashes (<mark>–</mark>) are used for ranges (e.g. 1–10, January–December), and em dashes (<mark>—</mark>) are used to cite authors and origins of quotes, preceding closing remarks, and for abrupt breaks in text (similar to, but more aggressive than parentheses.)

 Here’s an example of all these dashes in use:

-> When number-crunching, one must always remember one rule – do it often and do it well.
+> When grammar-checking, one must always remember one rule—do it often and do it well.
 However—and I say this with caution—this rule may be broken 3–5 times a year, in recognition of national holidays.

-Unless at the end of a sentence, terminal punctuation exists outside a set of parentheses.
-In the case of quotes, however, terminal punctuation exists outside the closing quote mark—unless the terminal punctuation is part of the quote itself.
+In quotes, terminal punctuation exists outside the closing quote mark—unless the terminal punctuation is part of the quote itself.
 For example:

-> He said it was “in our best interest.”
+> He said it was “in our best interest”.
 I knew it to be true (though I wish it weren’t.)

 Semicolons are used to separate juxtaposing sentences or phrases, or to separate list items which themselves contain comma-separated words or phrases.
 Colons are used to introduce examples and lists.
 Blockquotes are used to frame non-original and secondary quotes that run longer than a single line.